 By coincidence, Monday is the feast of Saint Peter Claver, the Jesuit priest who in the 17th century ministered to countless African slaves taken as a workforce to Columbia, South America.
 Peter Claver was called the “slave of slaves.”
 Our prayer intentions today are for peace and reconciliation that span centuries of abuse caused by the inhumane conditions of slavery.

-Sunday after Sunday, at Mass we listen to three scriptural readings.
+Sunday after Sunday, at Mass, we listen to three scriptural readings.
 One is from the Old Testament, in this case, the Book of Wisdom.

 Today’s gospel reading is from Saint Luke, it’s about how each of us carries a burden, and how this may provide an enduring lifelong lesson.

 Maybe you have witnessed this?
-Over many years I have witnessed friends of mine with a life-long illness.
+Over many years I have seen friends of mine with a life-long illness.
 Some have managed their crosses with great patience and resolve.
 Others have a bad hair day, and their whole world turns upside down.
 Do you know what I mean?

 Scripture presents us with perceptive clues about how Jesus touched and healed people, and then how each person lived a different way of life.
 These experiences of ours are what I call life lessons.